bodkan/admixr/README.md

 comprehensive, it leaves a lot to be desired in terms of user experience.
 A typical ADMIXTOOLS workflow usually involves a combination of `sed`/`awk`/shell scripting and manual editing to create different configuration files.
-These files are then supplied as command-line arguments to one of the ADMIXTOOLS commands, and describe how to run a particular analysis.
+These files are then supplied by the user as command-line arguments to one of the ADMIXTOOLS commands, and describe how to run a particular analysis.
 The results of each analysis are then usually redirected to another file.
 Afterwards, the user needs to extract values of interest from this file (which can be somewhat complex and full of redundant information), most likely using more command-line scripting or manual copy-pasting, and analyse them in R or Excel.
 This workflow is quite cumbersome, especially if one wants to test many hypotheses involving different combinations of populations.
 Most importantly, however, it makes it difficult to follow good practices of reproducible science.

 This R package makes it possible to perform all stages of ADMIXTOOLS analysis entirely from within R. It provides a set of convenient